SimonPilkington/SkypeLogBackup/README.md

 # SkypeLogBackup
-Back up and restore of Skype chat logs for dummies.
+Back up and restore of Skype chat logs for twats.